Chop Chop Tree logo

 Charleston, SC

-Tree removal ranks as the most requested service in Charleston due to frequent hurricane damage and saltwater exposure weakening coastal trees.
-Properties in Mount Pleasant, Sullivans Island, and Johns Island face increased storm threats, while mature live oaks and pines in North Charleston require removal when root systems destabilize from high water tables and soil erosion.
+Tree removal is one of the most common requests in Charleston because hurricane damage and salt exposure can leave coastal trees weakened and unstable.
+In Mount Pleasant, Sullivans Island, and Johns Island, storm risk is a constant concern, while older live oaks and pines in North Charleston may need to come down when rising water tables and erosion compromise their roots.

 Tree Trimming